-The Second Amendment Protection Act proposes significant amendments to Ohio's Revised Code concerning firearms and the right to bear arms.
-Key changes include a revised definition of "handgun" to explicitly encompass those with affixed braces or stabilizing devices, and the introduction of a new section, 2923.50, which allows qualifying adults aged 21 and older to carry concealed handguns without a concealed handgun license, provided the firearm is not classified as restricted.
-The bill also removes certain restrictions on firearms not classified as dangerous ordnance and clarifies that a qualifying adult carrying a non-restricted concealed handgun is considered to have a valid concealed handgun license for legal purposes.
+The Second Amendment Protection Act proposes significant amendments to Ohio's Revised Code concerning firearms and the rights of individuals to bear arms.
+Notably, the bill redefines "handgun" to include those with affixed braces or stabilizing devices and introduces a new section, 2923.50, allowing qualifying adults aged 21 and older to carry concealed handguns without a license, provided the firearm is not restricted.
+The legislation also removes certain restrictions on firearms not classified as dangerous ordnance and clarifies that a qualifying adult carrying a non-restricted handgun is considered to have a valid concealed handgun license.
+While enhancing individual rights, the bill maintains prohibitions against carrying deadly weapons in school safety zones, with exceptions for authorized personnel.

 Statutes affected: As Introduced: 2923.11, 2923.111, 2923.122, 2923.17